 Following the contours of the river, we cross the escarpment the way we had originally intended, to the chain ladders that will lead us down from the roof of Africa.

-The Amphitheatre Hike begins at the Sentinel Car Park which can only be reached by car.
+The Amphitheatre Hike begins at the Sentinel Car Park which can only be reached by car or on foot.

 Pay the R40 (US$3) Royal Natal National Park entrance fee at the opening to the Witsieshoek Mountain Lodge Area and further along the road turn right at the fork just before reaching the lodge itself.

 From here, the last 7km to the Sentinel Car Park are, quite simply, pretty terrible.
 Large rocks and loose gravel litter the road and there are some particularly steep sections.

 In our little car we took it really slow and managed to get there and back without incident, but we were glad we left before the rains came when the road most likely becomes a shit fight between mud and sliding rocks.
 We’ve also since been informed that this section of road has seriously deteriorated and isn’t recommended to attempt in a small car.

 Once at the parking lot, register and pay the R70 (US$5) entry fee in the little building.
 On your return from the Amphitheatre Trail, be sure to let them know that you’re back from the hike.
 There is also a tap here where you can refill your water bottle before setting off (we always take this Klean Kanteen bottle hiking with us).

 Although the walk is just 12km, it reaches over 3,000m so if you’ve come straight from the coast you might feel some effects from the altitude.
 The recommended hiking time is 6 to 7 hours including regular stops for photographs and a lunch break at the top.
 We started the walk at 8AM and were back at the carpark by 3PM, just in time for the afternoon downpour.

 With a stunning location overlooking the mountains and just a few kilometres from the Sentinel Car Park and start of the trail, Witsieshoek Mountain Lodge is an ideal base for the Amphitheatre Hike.